simonsobs/socs/docs/developer/snmp.rst

 information about devices on the network.

-SNMP support is provided through the python module `pysnmp`_. pysnmp supports twisted as an I/O framework, which meshes nicely with OCS/SOCS.
+SNMP support is provided through the python module `pysnmp`_. pysnmp supports twisted as an I/O framework, which integrates nicely with OCS/SOCS.
 SOCS makes this twisted interface for SNMP available via the SNMPTwister class.

 .. _pysnmp: http://snmplabs.com/pysnmp/contents.html